ownport/pkgstack/README.rst

 How to install
 --------------

-to install `pkgstack` use the Releases page ..image:: https://github.com/ownport/pkgstack/releases to download `pkgstack` and run it from command line as:
+to install `pkgstack` use the Releases page ..link:: https://github.com/ownport/pkgstack/releases to download `pkgstack` and run it from command line as:

     $ ./pkgstack